Clicky

 10. Medical Assistant or Technician

-You may ask, are there good degrees for felons for medical careers?
-You can easily accomplish an associate’s degree or even a bachelor’s to be a medical technician, no matter what your criminal background says.
+You may ask, are there good degrees for felons in medical careers?
+No matter what your criminal background says, you can easily accomplish an associate’s degree or even a bachelor’s to be a medical technician.
 There are many ways to get on this career track, including a certificate in phlebotomy.

 The beauty of this path is you can take expedited coursework and get in the field pretty quickly, or take your time if you want a more thorough approach.
 Many skills you will gain include medical terminology and communication skills for healthcare, which are transferrable to almost all careers in the healthcare industry.